awslabs/clickstream-wechat/README.md

 Download SDK bundled *.js* file and add it to the WeChat Mini Program project.

 ### Initialize the SDK
 The SDK should be initialized with necessary configurations before it can work with Clickstream Analytics solution.
-Take TypeScript mini program project for example, add following code snippet in the *app.ts* file **BEFORE** default `App()` method and fill in `appId` and `endpoint` values, which can be got from the control plane after registering the app to a Clickstream Analytics data pipeline.
+Take TypeScript mini program project for example, add following code snippet in the *app.ts* file **BEFORE** default `App()` method and fill in `appId` and `endpoint` values, which can be got from Clickstream web console after registering the app to a Clickstream Analytics data pipeline.

 ```typescript
 import { ClickstreamAnalytics } from './clickstream-wechat';